mcgooz/SousChef/README.md

 When outlining a plan for the project, I had wanted to include some other functionality but eventually decided that, as the project was already becoming quite large, I would leave this for future updates.
 These other features include:
 - Edit Recipes - I spent a significant amount of time trying to get the the `StepFormSet`to stay in sync with the cloned rows when editing a recipe.
-Ultimately, I decided to leave it out so that I could focus on finishing what I already had.
+Ultimately, I decided to leave it out but, for now, you can replace the image or delete the recipe.
 - Linked pantries - when visiting a recipe page, the app will tell you which ingredients you already have in the pantry and which are missing.
 Additionally, a feature that allows you to mark the recipe as "made", would remove that quantity of specified ingredients from your pantry.
 - Dark mode/high contrast mode - On some screens, with night light enabled, the colours can be slightly hard on the eyes.
 As I'm quite fond of the aesthetic in general, I'd like to explore a dark mode / high contrast option rather than redesigning.
+- Bootstrap Toasts - I'd like to use toast notifications for certain completed operations, such as updating a picture successfully

 Thank you for your time!
 I'm grateful for all the efforts made to provide such a useful and enjoyable course! :)